Programs

 Big Brothers Big Sisters

-The mission of Big Brothers Big Sisters is closely aligned with Chicago Lions’.
-Both are determined to make a safe space for the youth in this at-risk area.
+The mission of Big Brothers Big Sisters is closely aligned with Chicago Lions', as both are determined to make a safe space for the youth in this at risk area.
 Chicago Lions believes this organization will use any requested facility space in the most influential way.

 Chicago Lions Charitable Association